Santano enjoys playing video games and reviewing all the latest and greatest consoles.

 - The Internet Reacts To The 2DS Reveal

 Think what you will of the recently-unveiled Nintendo 2DS, but at the very least we can't say that it's a hardware reveal that went unnoticed--Nintendo's curiously-designed budget handheld started getting reactions from the internet almost immediatel

-The largest issue many have had with the "2DS's" announcement was the fact that it resembles Nintendo’s previous attempts at entry level versions of gaming systems such as the "Game Boy Micro," which sold poorly.
-The belief is that people would rather buy the original "3DS" and gain all the features rather than buy a “gimped” version.
-This is a shallow way of looking at the "2DS," however, as the "2DS" is not gimped.
+The largest issue many have had with the 2DS's announcement was the fact that it resembles Nintendo’s previous attempts at entry-level versions of gaming systems such as the Game Boy Micro, which sold poorly.
+The belief is that people would rather buy the original 3DS and gain all the features rather than buy a less-than version.
+This is a shallow way of looking at the 2DS, however, as the 2DS is not gimped.
 Aside from stereoscopic 3D, it provides all the features of the 3DS for a lower price, meaning it is far more likely to succeed.

-Similarly, unlike the significant improvement the "Nintendo DSi" was over the original "Nintendo DS," the "2DS" has no extra features or improvements apart from physical design, and indeed is seen by many as a regression.
+Similarly, unlike the significant improvement the Nintendo DSi was over the original Nintendo DS, the 2DS has no extra features or improvements apart from physical design, and indeed is seen by many as a regression.
 A second analog stick or better speakers might have been good improvements, but would have likely driven up the price.
-Many have made jokes that the "3DS" can be made into a "2DS" by turning off the stereoscopic 3D of the "3DS" and laying it flat, which, again, is a rather shallow understanding of why the "2DS" way made.
-It does, however help to highlight the issues of public perception.
+Many have made jokes that the 3DS can be made into a 2DS by turning off the stereoscopic 3D of the 3DS and laying it flat, which, again, is a rather shallow understanding of why the 2DS was made.
+It does, however, help to highlight the issues of public perception.